-The holidays are fast approaching, which means more quality time to spend with family and explore all our city has to offer!
+With summer coming soon and things opening up around town, now is the perfect time to explore all that San Diego has to offer.
 We’ve got a list of 100 family-friendly activities in San Diego you and your kids will love.
 Whether you’re a local or a visitor, you’re sure to find so many memorable adventures from admiring a miraculous baby rhino to riding a rare train.
 Read on for 100 great kid-friendly activities in San Diego from the beaches to the mountains and everywhere in between.

 1. Make a splash doing everything from surfing to shell collecting at one of the many glorious beaches that dot San Diego's gorgeous coastline.